World Heritage Site Shirakawa-go tour guide

 1. Wanted to stay in the world heritage site Shirakawa-go hostel (normally tour don’t have)

-2. Don’t have experience in driving at heavy snowfall area
+2. Don’t have experience in driving in heavy snowfall area

 3. Want to control the schedule by myself

-Since from Nagoya to Shirakaw-ago there were bus so it was very easy for me to transport there.
+Since from Nagoya to Shirakaw-ago there were buses so it was very easy for me to transport there.

 From Nagoya to Shirakawa-go the price is depends on the season and day but normally it around 3,500 yen to 4,000 yen (35USD to 40USD) which is one way.
-Please refer to official website below for more detail on schedule and price.
+Please refer to the official website below for more details on the schedule and price.

 Bus from Nagoya to Shirawaka-go